 The Tourism Improvement Fee (TIF) is used to offset a myriad of business costs and to support city-wide marketing and infrastructure efforts.
 It is at the sole discretion of each hotel to apply such a fee.

-This fee helps fund and support a number of initiatives including fireworks performances, free concerts, local events, festivals, and community and marketing initiatives.
+This fee helps fund and support a number of initiatives including free concerts, local events, festivals, and community and marketing initiatives.
 Furthermore, a portion of this fee is applied to infrastructure improvements such as the convention centre, street-scaping, public space beautification, communication infrastructure, site development, and community planning.
 In addition, the fee supports internal restaurant initiatives including but not limited to facility maintenance and improvement, health and safety resources, administration costs, and carbon footprint reduction.
-By funding destination initiatives, such as fireworks presentations, concerts, and various local events, the TIF enhances visitor experiences for both the region and Myst Lounge.
+By funding destination initiatives, such as concerts, and various local events, the TIF enhances visitor experiences for both the region and Myst Lounge.

 Why is it necessary at this time?